A Brief History of the Autonomous

 However, questions began to surface later in 2012 in the American Metropolia over the past of Metropolitan Raphael and the accusation of his former connection to supposed occultic practices.
 Inquiries were made, and an investigation, however, had revealed that none of these seemed to arrive from sources that could be considered credible (i.e. either Moscow Patriarchate accusers, or accusers from True Orthodox jurisdictions we had no communion with).
 Additionally, a statement had been issued in which Metropolitan Raphael stated he condemned any occultic activities and he was not engaged in it.

-However, in summer of 2014, a new critical situation emerged over the Russian jurisdiction of Metropolitan Raphael.
+However, in summer of 2014, a new critical situation emerged within the Russian jurisdiction of Metropolitan Raphael.
 In summer of 2014, Metropolitan Raphael began to meet with the well-known heretical writer, Gregory Louriye.
 Gregory Louriye had been a member of the ROAC (Russian Orthodox Autonomous Church), the largest of the True Orthodox Christian Churches in Russian.
 However, he had been deposed by the ROAC for the heresy of Imiaslavism.
 Imiaslavism was (and is) an heresy condemned in 1912 and 1913 in Constantinople, Mt.
 Athos, and Moscow.
 Imiaslvists taught that the Holy Name of Our Lord Jesus Christ was itself Divine and Uncreated and God.
 The teaching was that the Name of Jesus was to be given divine adoration like the Holy Trinity.
 However, the teaching was condemned by the Russian Orthodox Church and the Orthodox Patriarchate of Constantinople; this condemnation was even confirmed continuously in the 1920s and 1930s by the great continuer of the Russian Orthodox tradition, Metropolitan Anthony (Khrapovitsky), the First Hierarch of the ROCOR.
 ROCOR thus continued to affirm the decisions of the pre-Revolutionary Russian Church on this doctrinal matter, although heretical Imiaslavists would do all they could to deny this.
 This prompted our Metropolia to issue a statement making clear its position at this dangerous time.

 Even in the Struggle the Gospel is Preached and the Church Grows